BenM96/project_s3/README.md

 ## Prerequisites

 The script needs access to aws credentials in order to run.
-The most common way to do this is by using the ~/.aws/credentials folder.
+The most common way to do this is by using the ~/.aws/credentials (or C:\Users\<username>\.aws\credentials for windows) folder (or .
 For more information on this click [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 ## running the tool